Games-for-Hire/bullshit-memory/docs/gameplay.md

 ## The game

 This is a simple memory game where you have to find pairs of cards.
-The player can choose between 4x4, 6x6, or 8x8 respectively, is played on a 8x8 grid.
+The player can choose to play on a 4x4, 6x6, or 8x8 grid.

 The cards are shuffled and placed face down on the grid.
 The player can flip two cards at a time.
 If the cards match, they are removed from the grid.
 If they don't match, they are flipped back face down.
 The game ends when all pairs are found.